ciofeca/utdb/README.md

 ## Launcher script

-The original version just does an *upsert* for every console-reported event, allowing real-time statistics.
+It just does an *upsert* for every console-reported event, allowing real-time statistics.

+## How to troll

+When I'm playing, if you */say* the correct patterns then false events will be added to the database. *LOL.*
+Mitigation: wider and hardened regex patterns.